-Policy Proposal for Temporary Art Exhibitions at City Hall Policy No. \\\\\\ city buildings" program that would host rotating art exhibits.
+Policy Proposal for Temporary Art Exhibitions at City Hall Policy No.

-BACKGROUND: Policy PR7.11 of the City's 2015 Comprehensive Plan states Establish an "art in through exhibits of two-dimensional and/or pedestal-sized three-dimensional artworks that reflect the broad diversity of Olympia's communities and showcase the work of regional artists and non-profit organizations and community groups.
+BACKGROUND: Policy PR7.11 of the City's 2015 Comprehensive Plan states Establish an "art in city buildings" program that would host rotating art exhibits.

+PURPOSE: Rotating art exhibitions at City Hall will invigorate the building's public spaces through exhibits of two-dimensional and/or pedestal-sized three-dimensional artworks that reflect the broad diversity of Olympia's communities, and showcase the work of regional artists, non-profit organizations and community groups.